-Over 640,000 international students called Australia home in August 2018, an 11 per cent increase on 2017 figures.
-This rise in enrolments has not only turned education into Australia’s third largest export, but also contributed $32 billion to the Australian economy during the 2017 financial year.
+Over 690,000 international students called Australia home in November 2018, an 11 per cent increase on 2017 figures.
+This rise in enrolments has not only turned education into Australia’s fourth largest export, but also contributed nearly $35 billion to the Australian economy in 2018.
 With international students proving to be increasingly valuable to Australia’s education sector, it’s important that they have access to the support they need during their studies Down Under.

 Results from the 2017 Student Experience Survey (SES) found that 75 per cent of international students studying in Australia rated their overall educational experience as positive.
 While this does represent a vast majority, it should be noted that international students recorded the lowest positive rating out of all groups surveyed – in contrast, 79 percent of domestic students responded positively to their university experience.

 These figures suggest that students who are experiencing negativity aren’t getting access to the support they need, whether it be due to lack of information or reluctance to seek help.
 A data deficiency on student mental health in Australia makes it hard to recognise where things are going wrong, but testimonies from international students have generally reported feelings of isolation, stress and depression.
 Whether you’re an international student in need of a helping hand, a concerned relative or someone who’s just looking out for a fellow student, Australian institutions have plenty of support services available to make your study abroad experience a positive one.